parsiya/parsiya.net/content/post/2019/2019-01-15-sans-holiday-hack-2018/index.markdown

 ### Dropper Analysis
 **Update 2022-02-07**: Windows Defender keeps deleting this file because it detects a trojan.
-This is likely because this dropper code.
+This is likely because of this dropper code.
 I am tired of reverting this.
 So I am gonna remove parts of this section to figure out which part is the culprit.
 The cleaned up PowerShell script is on GitHub.